saud-alnasser/starflux/README.md

 ## Getting Started ✨

-⚠️ The `starflux` framework is not released yet, it is in early development ⚠️
+⚠️ The `starflux` framework is not production ready ⚠️

 ## Community 🌍